-Other aspects of our work include creating practical tools to support front-line professionals (teachers, social workers, NGOs etc.) by developing practitioners’ guides for prevention work – e.g. identifying the early signs of radicalisation among at-risk youth in schools, developing and implementing effective counter and alternative narrative campaigns, among others.
+To achieve this, we create practical tools to support front-line professionals (teachers, social workers, NGOs etc.) by developing practitioners’ guides for prevention work – e.g. identifying the early signs of radicalisation among at-risk youth in schools, developing and implementing effective counter and alternative narrative campaigns, among others.

-We cooperate with EU expert groups including the Radicalisation Awareness Network (RAN) to develop credible and robust alternative/counter narratives for young people susceptible to radicalisation and recruitment.
-RAN, created by the European Commission in 2011, brings together front-line practitioners, policy and EU national government experts to address radicalisation.
+The European Foundation for Democracy cooperates with the European Commission’s Radicalisation Awareness Network (RAN) and co-chairs its Communication and Narratives (C&N) Working Group which works to develop credible and robust alternative/counter narratives for young people susceptible to radicalisation and recruitment by extremists.
+RAN, created in 2011, brings together front-line practitioners, policy experts and EU national government representatives to address radicalisation.

 We also help to raise awareness of online extremism via social media and the Internet and undertake radicalisation prevention work among refugee communities in Germany, in particular, by fostering leadership skills among young refugees.
-We also train police and security services to help them identify and address signs of radicalisation.
+We also train police and security services to help them detect and address signs of radicalisation.

 We educate and inform policy-makers, officials and politicians about the latest research and developments on radicalisation, as well as on the results of our prevention work.
 We do this through our programme of conferences, panel debates, workshops, policy briefings, advocacy work and publications.